nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 Whether you want to add a micro USB 5V source or a host USB-A port, here are some points on power to consider while designing your PCB.

-* Standard USB peripherals operate at 5 volts and can draw a good amount of current.
+* Standard USB peripherals operate at 5 volts and can draw a good amount of current so, budget a power supply appropriately.
 * IPSOUT on C.H.I.P.
 Pro can provide 5 volts to the 5V pin of the additional USB port if there's a 5 volt input via VBUS or CHG-IN.
 If a battery is connected and power is not available through VBUS or CHG-IN, IPSOUT will provide 3.7 volts which is most likely not sufficient for a USB peripheral.
 	* To avoid IPSOUT dropping to 3.7V in battery mode consider using a 5V DC/DC buck/boost converter to maintain a 5 volt rail to your additional USB port.
 If you go this route, set the VBUS current limit appropriately for your system's current draw.